kbaird/Fate-XSLT/characters/Banished/cthulhu_missionaries.md

 - **The Borg**?
 - **Jasmine** from _Angel_?
 - **The Reach** from _Young Justice_

-Think of a cool name
-- "The Forgiving God"
-- "Iron God of Eternal Mercy"

 ### Culty Goodness
 _Blood of the Masters_ (T:BS&J, pg 170)